Florence, Italy - www.aboutflorence.com

 MONUMENTS in Florence

-Monuments in Florence: Palazzo Vecchio"PALAZZO VECCHIO"
+Monuments in Florence: Palazzo Vecchio

 PALAZZO VECCHIO (old palace) is the most important civil building in the city of Florence.
-The construction, to plans by Arnolfo di Cambio, was begun in 1299.
+The construction, drafted by Arnolfo di Cambio, was begun in 1299.
 Initially it was the seat of the Priors of Art and of the Signoria.
 Temporarily it was housed by the Grand Ducal family under Cosimo I de' Medici before their transfer to Palazzo Pitti.
-It was in this period (1550-65) that Vasari transformed it, sumptuously redecorating the newly reconstructed interiors for the palace's rôle both as the seat of government and official residence of the ruling family.
+It was in this period (1550-65) that Vasari transformed it, sumptuously redecorating the newly reconstructed interiors for the palace's dule roles as the seat of government and official residence of the ruling family.
 The entire palace is a museum, especially the so-called "Monumental Quarters".
 It is worth seeing the "Salone dei Cinquecento, the study of Francesco I de' Medici, the room of the Elements and the Hall of the Lilies.
 The Loggia dei Lanzi overlooks the big square Piazza della Signoria in front of the palace; there are several important statues, including "Perseus"by Cellini and "the Rape of the Sabine Women" by Giambologna.

-Monuments in Florence: Palazzo Pitti THE "PITTI PALACE"
+Monuments in Florence: Palazzo Pitti

 Our suggestion for your museums tickets reservation

-Museums Reservations in Florence: Palatina GalleryPalatina Gallery - Book your ticket
+Museums Reservations in Florence: Palatina Gallery

 The Gallery is called “Palatina” because it is located in the “Palazzo” of the ruling family, the imposing Pitti Palace, royal residence of the Medici, of the Lorraine and lastly of the Savoy dynasty.
 The collection of paintings, arranged in rooms sumptuously decorated with baroque stuccoes and frescoes, is a rare and precious example of a private princely gallery.